 The necropsy laboratory performs gross postmortem examinations (necropsies) on all types of animals —pets, farm animals, fish, birds, reptiles, amphibians, laboratory animals, and zoo animals—to determine the cause of illness and/or death.
-The staff also examines fresh and fixed tissue samples submitted by veterinarians who have performed necropsies at their local practices and forwarded samples in for diagnostic evaluation.
-Selected tissues will be examined microscopically, while others may be submitted to other DCPAH labs for bacteriology, virology, toxicology, parasitology, nutritional, immunodiagnostic, and clinical pathology testing.
+The staff also examines fresh and fixed tissue samples submitted by veterinarians who have performed necropsies at their local practices and forwarded samples to the laboratory for diagnostic evaluation.
+Selected tissues will be examined microscopically, while others may be submitted to other DCPAH labs for bacteriology, virology, toxicology, parasitology, nutritional, immunodiagnostic, and clinical pathology testing.Does the necropsy service accept live animals?

-The necropsy service accepts the following live animals: cattle, sheep, goats, pigs, poultry, laboratory animals, and fish.
-All animals are humanely euthanized prior to examination.
-We do not accept live horses, dogs, cats, or ferrets.
-These animals must be euthanized by a local veterinarian or brought to the MSU Veterinary Teaching Hospital for euthanasia prior to delivery to DCPAH.
-Euthanasia of horses must be scheduled with the MSU Veterinary Teaching Hospital prior to arrival on campus.
+We do not accept live horses, bison, dogs, cats, mink, emus, or ferrets.
+These animals must be euthanized by a local veterinarian or brought to the MSU Veterinary Medical Center for euthanasia prior to delivery to DCPAH.
+Euthanasia of horses must be scheduled with the MSU Veterinary Medical Center prior to arrival on campus.

-How should animals be stored prior to necropsy?
+Live animals are not accepted afterhours.How should animals be stored prior to necropsy?

 Animal remains should be kept cool, but not frozen.
 Freezing creates artifacts which interfere with optimal gross and microscopic examination, and also causes considerable delays while the tissues are thawed.
 Refrigerate or store the animal on ice until it can be delivered to DCPAH.
 DCPAH provides large coolers to hold animals pending necropsy.Does DCPAH accept animals for necropsy after-hours?

 During regular business hours, Monday through Friday 7:30 a.m. to 5:30 p.m., please call (517) 353-1683.
-From 9:00 a.m. to 11:00 a.m. on Saturdays or for animal health emergencies outside of normal operating hours, please call 517-353-5275 for an automated answering system.
+From 9:00 a.m. to 11:00 a.m. on Saturdays, or for animal health emergencies outside of normal operating hours, please call (517) 353-5275 for an automated answering system.